bramcohen/benchmark_spaces/README.md

 ![Space type comparisons](https://github.com/bramcohen/benchmark_spaces/blob/main/compare_everything.png?raw=true)

+This metric is a good measure of how much unnecessary noise is added to distances and how easily points can slide past each other when being annealed.

 The lattice implementation benchmarks look a little bumpy because of strangeness in sphere packing in different numbers of dimensions.
 It is optimal in dimensions 2, 3, 4, 6, and 8, but there are improvements which